Entrepreneur school for health researchers

 How can we cooperate with the business community to develop new diagnostics and improved methods of treating patients?
 How can more interdisciplinary work help us to solve the really difficult tasks in medicine?

 These are some of the issues health researchers learn to work on in School of health innovation.
-This spring, 42 researchers from all over Scandinavia became the first group to complete Course I at School of health innovation (HIS): "Health Innovation and Entrepreneurship".
+In the spring of 2017, 42 researchers from all over Scandinavia became the first group to complete Course I at School of health innovation (HIS): "Health Innovation and Entrepreneurship".

 One of these was Oscar Rangel-Huerta, a postdoc in the Scientia Fellows Programme in the Faculty of Medicine at the University of Oslo (UiO).